alyserecord/agricultural_yield/README.md

 ### Consistent increase in yield

-After additional analysis to look for crops who's global yield average had increased for the highest number of years without decreasing, it was indeed Cloves that had the most consistent yield growth.
+I calculated which crops had the largest number of years where the yield consistently increased by looking at the year over year change rate in yield when the change rate did not fall below zero.
+The top crops from this analysis were **Vegetables Primary, Cloves, Nutmeg, mace and cardamoms, Cassava leaves, Pumpkins, squash and gourds**

+Interestingly Cloves was still near the very top of the list.
+Starting in

 ![Cloves_Global](/images/cloves_yield_prod.png)